 If you are reading this blog I assume that you are at least a little bit interested in sustainable fashion (or you are part of my family and are obligated to read my posts).
 Therefore, you might be interested in undertaking some activities surrounding sustainable fashion.

 This week I went to the Fashion For Good museum in Amsterdam, the Netherlands.
 This museum is about the past, present, and future of fashion and sustainable fashion.
-When you enter the building you will get a bracelet that you can use to gather information and tips which can be sent to your email at the end.
-You can also use the bracelet to take some pictures in the photo booth, which was super fun.

 The last floor is where the future of sustainable fashion is discussed, and it was my absolute favorite!
 It, again, showed the phases of clothing, but with sustainable alternatives.
 Here you could take a look, and feel some of the plant-based and biodegradable materials that can be used in fashion (did you know that you can use the peel of oranges?).
-Moreover, it also showed what sustainable products we can use instead of the current machinery and products that we have.

 If you want to visit the “Fashion For Good” museum please click here